GriffithUniLibrary/redcap-intro/docs/07-advanced/02-panel-integration.md

 URL shortening and redirection services like bit.ly do not pass through URL parameters unless they were part of the original URL.
 Since in this case, the parameter needs to be different every time, shortened or customised URLs can't be used.
 {: .warning }

-## Add the customised URL to the survey settings
+### Add the URL to the survey settings

 Once you have tested the logic and made sure that the URL is being composed as you want, you can add it to the survey settings.
 1. Open the `Survey settings` for the survey you are editing.
 2. Scroll down to `Survey termination options`.
 3. Select the `Redirect to a URL` radio button.
-4. Enter the Variable name of the URL that you have composed.
+4. Enter the Variable name of the URL that you have composed (we used **end_url** above).

 ![](../../assets/images/ptp-survey-settings.png)
 Adding the End URL to the survey settings.
 {: .fs-3 .fw-300 }

 When the participant completes the survey, they will be automatically directed to one of the URLs built by your expression in the [end_url] field.

+## Adding a quota redirect

+In cases where the survey is over quota, the panel company may also want participants to be redirected to a third URL.
+Normally, Stop Actions are used to handle quotas in REDCap.
+However, since REDCap's `Survey Settings` page doesn't allow piping to be used in the `Options related to Survey Stop Actions`, we need to get a little creative.
+Instead, we will count survey completions manually and use the same technique as above to dynamically create different URLs depending on whether the participant is ineligible or over quota.

+### Create a separate instrument for qualifying questions

+To use this method, we will need to place the qualifying questions in one instrument, and the research survey questions in another.

+1. Open the `Online Designer`.
+2. Click `Create a new instrument from scratch`.
+3. Name the instrument `Qualifying questions`.
+4. Use the reordering arrows to the left of each instrument to move the Qualifying questions instrument above the main research survey.
+5. Open the main research survey and open the `psid` field.
+5. Use the Move button at the top of the field options to move the `psid` field into the `Qualifying questions` instrument.

+### Add a single field to count completions

+1.

+If the participant is neither ineligible nor over quota, then they are eligible to complete the survey and they will be progress to the main research survey.
+{: .note }